conan-io/docs/tutorial/developing_packages/editable_packages.rst

         Path: /Users/.../examples2/tutorial/developing_packages/editable_packages/say/conanfile.py

-That is it.
-Now, every usage of ``say/1.0``, by any other Conan package or project, will be redirected to the ``/examples2/tutorial/developing_packages/editable_packages/say`` user folder instead of using the package from the Conan cache.
+From now on, every usage of ``say/1.0`` by any other Conan package or project will be redirected to the ``/Users/.../examples2/tutorial/developing_packages/editable_packages/say/conanfile.py`` user folder instead of using the package from the Conan cache.

 Note that the key of editable packages is a correct definition of the ``layout()`` of the